stupidlysimple/php/README.md

-# Stupidly Simple Framework for PHP and HHVM
+# StupidlySimple Framework for PHP and HHVM

 Follow us on Facebook [https://www.facebook.com/stupidlysimple]